-Duplex Stainless Steels are a specific group of engineering stainless steel materials consisting of the austenitic and ferritic phase in roughly equal proportions in the microstructure.
-They are widely popular because of their good corrosion resistance along with high strength and ease of fabrication.
+Duplex Stainless Steels are a specific group of engineering stainless steel materials consisting of the austenitic and ferritic phases in roughly equal proportions in the microstructure.
+They are widely popular because of their good corrosion resistance, high strength, and ease of fabrication.
 They are also popular by their acronym DSS.
 Compared to traditional austenitic stainless steel and ferritic stainless steel grades; Duplex Stainless Steels provide a range of benefits like:

 - High Toughness and Ductility